 Control the amount of time and the hours of the day your child is online.
 Children are most vulnerable during evening hours when potential offenders expect them to be online and possibly unsupervised.

 Keep your computer in a shared room in your home so that what is on the screen is visible.
 Find out what the monitoring practices are at friend’s houses.

 If you see anything inappropriate in your child’s interactions, contact local law enforcement immediately.
 It is also essential to let your child’s teacher know.

-Remember to check the privacy and security settings of your computer, mobile device, and cell phone to protect your children and your family’s privacy.
+Check the privacy and security settings of your computer and mobile device(s) to keep your family’s information security.